CloudCannon/rcc/README.md

 ### What gets sent to Smartling

-A phrase will be sent away to Smartling for automatic translation if:
+A phrase will be sent away to Smartling for automatic translation if, in at least one language:
-- there is no translation in at least one language for the key, and
+- there is no translation for the key, and
 - we have not received a translation for the key in the past

 > [!NOTE]